bombty/DOSPRESSO-App/replit.md

 - Quiz performance: ✅ SHOWS
 - Recent badges: ✅ SHOWS (up to 3)
 - Click to Akademi: ✅ WORKS
+- Back buttons on all Academy pages: ✅ WORKS

 ### 🚀 **READY FOR PRODUCTION:**

 - **25 Academy Phases**: All complete and integrated
+- **Back Navigation**: All 20 pages have working back buttons
 - **Dashboard Widget**: Visible for admin, muhasebe, satinalma users
 - **Sidebar Navigation**: Available to all users
 - **Career Progression**: 5 levels with auto-initialization